BenaroyaResearch/Data_Carpentry_Workshop_2024/README.md

 ## Details

-**When and Where:** The workshop will run for 4 mornings (9 – 12pm), June 13 to 16 and will be in person in 4N.
+**When and Where:** The workshop will run for 4 mornings (9 – 12pm), Feb 12 to 15 and will be in person in 4N.
 Though we recognize the commitment of a 4 morning workshop, we ask attendees to attend all sessions as the curriculum is designed to progressively build upon skills from prior days.

 **Requirements:** Participants must bring a personal or BRI-provided laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that you have the ability to install software on.
 You should have a few specific software packages installed (listed below).
 For any questions regarding installing software please contact the BRI helpdesk.